Sissi-Soeum/SQL---Rockbuster-/README.md

 # SQL_Rockbuster Stealh LLC
-CareerFoundry Program - SQL analysis code and presentation for a fictious movie rental company by using PostgresSQL and Tableau.
+CareerFoundry Program - SQL analysis code and presentation for a fictious movie rental company by using

 # Introduction
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime.